Tourists in Hawaii getting sick of tipping ‘just because someone did their job’

 But here’s where it gets weird.
 Nobody brought food to your table.
 You’re picking up your own order.
 You’ll bus your own dishes when you’re done.
 So what exactly is the tip for?

-I'm not saying workers don't deserve good wages – they absolutely do, especially with Hawaii's cost of living (more on that in a minute).
-But the expectation has shifted from tipping for service to tipping just for… existing?
-One visitor told researchers they encountered a tip jar at a grocery store register after bagging their own groceries.
-Another person reported a $9,000 repair bill on their Hawaii condo that came with a request to add a tip.
+I’m not saying workers don’t deserve good wages – they absolutely do, especially with Hawaii’s cost of living.
+But the expectation has shifted from tipping for service to tipping for existing.
+One visitor reported encountering a tip jar at a grocery store register after bagging their own groceries.
+Another person reported a $9,000 condo repair bill that came with a request to add a tip.

 Pro tip: You’re never obligated to tip for counter service where you’re doing most of the work yourself.
 If someone makes you an elaborate drink or goes out of their way to help, sure.
 But grabbing a pre-made sandwich from a fridge?
 That’s your call.